ChronoZaga/Game-Mode/README.md

 When the "Game Mode" button is pushed it...

--Launches a custom Game Selector (which will launch any game listed in the Steam, Games, or Call of Duty Start Menu folders)
+-Launches a custom Game Launcher (which will launch any game listed in the Steam, Games, or Call of Duty Start Menu folders)

 -Sets high performance power plan